AndieWill510/tinydoor/Options/036-pleasure-is-not-a-crime.md

 Not only sexual pleasure.

-The pleasure of the same song again.
+The pleasure of the same song again. and again. in a koop.

 The pleasure of pressure.